dobosiati/laradock/README.md

 cd into the cloned directory.
 Due to some bug you need to run the first command as root.
 You may find that there are three files in nginx/ssl owned as root.
 Chown these to your user and you will not need to do the step below.
 Just add nginx to the full up command below.

-`docker-compose up -d caddy mysql adminer redis elasticsearch kibana php-worker laravel-horizon selenium workspace nginx`
+`docker-compose up -d caddy mysql adminer redis elasticsearch kibana php-worker laravel-horizon selenium workspace nginx sqs sqs-ui`

 *If you find there are issues building the nginx container use*